 Where: Ferries run from the Hong Kong Macau Ferry Terminal in the Shun Tak center in Central.
 The ferry actually arrives at Shekou Terminal.
 Shekou will be the marked destination.
 Shekou is a bar and leisure area popular with expats just outside Shenzhen proper.
 You can take a bus, including number 113, from here to the city center.

-When: There are around six daily ferry connections between Hong Kong and Shenzhen.
+When: There are around eight daily ferry connections between Hong Kong and Shenzhen.
 The first ferry runs at 9:00 AM and the last at 8:30 PM (these times are subject to change).
 There is one additional ferry, currently scheduled for 7:45 AM that leaves from China Ferry Terminal in Tsim Sha Tsui.
-There are additional ferries from Hong Kong Airport and Shenzhen Airport run by both Xunlong and Turbojet but these are only accessible by passengers.

 How Long: The ferry takes around fifty minutes.

 Prices: A standard one-way ticket costs HK$105.
-You can book online with Xunlong Ferries.
-You can also find contact telephone numbers on the website.
 In general, although holidays are an exception, you shouldn’t have any problem arriving at the Ferry Terminal’s and picking up a ticket.

 Do I Need a Visa for China: Yes.
 It’s worth knowing that Chinese visas cannot currently be obtained in Hong Kong and you’ll need to apply in your home country.
 More on Chinese Visas in Hong Kong.
 Shenzhen specific visas are no longer available.
 Don’t forget your passport.